saurabhprasadsah/Amsusement-park-api/Sahil Tasks:.md.md

         - Show Two Fields
             - Flat discount amount
             - Label for the offer.
 Like "Flat 10% off"
     - Percentage discount - Two row of fields for children and adult.
+These fields can be added multiple times. means. more than 3 people can have different discount. more than 5 can have different discount.
         - Min Person
         - Amount
+        - Children / Person

 - During Property Type Selection.
     - After user select property type.